MarcoDVisser/aprof/README.md

  Time (s)	 5.76 	(interval = 	 0.02 (s))
 ```

-Using the summary function will give projections of potential code optimization gains in a table with the theoretical maximal improvement in execution time for the entire profiled program when a given line of code is sped-up.
-See ?summary.aprof for details.
+Using "summary" gives projections of potential code optimization gains.
+A table is returned with the theoretical maximal improvement in execution time for the entire profiled program when a given line of code is sped-up.
+See ?summary.aprof for more details.

 ```r
 summary(fooaprof)